About Searching

 browse menu

-From any page, you can browse our:
+From the top of any page, you can browse our:

-• Archival Descriptions: fonds- and collections-level descriptions
+• Archival Descriptions: top-level descriptions

 • Persons/Organizations: creators of our records.
-The list is searchable by using the Search box at the bottom of the page.
+The list is searchable by using the Search box at the top of the page.
 Each name links to the authority record for that person or organization, which may give a brief description of that creator, and links to descriptions associated with that creator.

 • Subjects: subjects used in our descriptions.
 Each subject links to a list of all descriptions using that term.
 This includes Vancouver neighbourhoods.